martian-lang/martian-rust/book/content/stage.md

 ## MartianStage Trait

-Abstractly, a stage in martian has certian features
+Abstractly, a stage in martian has certain features
 * Inputs to the stage and outputs from the stage
 * Inputs to each chunk and outputs from each chunk
 * `split()`, `main()`  and `join()` functions